Next Chapter: Aligning AI with your product strategy

 Download this Playbook

-Trying to “add AI” without a clear purpose is like trying to build a product without knowing the user.
-That’s why the most successful teams don’t ask “What can AI do?”
+Trying to add AI without a clear purpose is like building a product without knowing the user.

-A good AI use case has three ingredients:
+A strong AI use case combines three key elements:

 What’s a task we repeat constantly that eats up time?